CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.4.1 printers, copiers and multifunction devices.md

 The access to the configuration of printers, copiers and multifunction devices SHOULD be limited.
 If administrators configure the devices remotely, they should be protected by authentication and an encrypted connection.
 Likewise, all unnecessary functions of printers, copiers and multifunction devices SHOULD be turned off.

 #### SYS.4.1.A8 Supply and Control of Consumables [Internal Service, User]Printers, copiers, and multifunction devices rely on consumer goods such as paper or toner to work.
 The supply of these consumables SHOULD be ensured.
-The disposal of consumer goods SHOULD be regulated.
+The disposal of consumables SHOULD be regulated.
 The responsibilities for this should be regulated and communicated.

 #### SYS.4.1.A9 Logging on printers, copiers and multifunction devices

 Activities on printers, copiers and multifunction devices SHOULD be logged.
-It SHOULD be tuned, what is logged, where this is stored and who evaluates this in which periods.
+It SHOULD be tuned, what is logged, where this is stored and who evaluates this in which time periods.
 Only authorized persons SHOULD have access to the logged information.
 When evaluating the logs, those in charge should comply with applicable laws and regulations, such as privacy.
 Unauthorized persons should NOT be able to access the log data.
 In addition, it should be ensured that all devices have a correct system time.

 #### SYS.4.1.A10 Use of network-capable document scanners